dart-lang/lints/README.md

 Rule set authors: consider adding the `lints` topic to your pubspec to allow easier discovery (e.g., [pub.dev/packages?q=topic:lints](https://pub.dev/packages?q=topic%3Alints)).
-For more information about topics, see [dart.dev/tools/pub/pubspec#topics](https://dart.dev/tools/pub/pubspec#topics).
+For more information about topics, visit [dart.dev/tools/pub/pubspec#topics](https://dart.dev/tools/pub/pubspec#topics).

 ## Where these lints are used

-When creating new Dart project using the [`dart create`][dart create] command, the lints from `package:lints` are enabled by default.
+When creating new Dart project using the [`dart create`][dart create] command, the `recommended` set of lints from `package:lints` is enabled by default.

 When uploading a package to the [pub.dev] package repository, packages are [awarded pub points][scoring] based on how many of the 'core' lints pass.

 ## Enabling the lints

 For new apps created with `dart create` the `recommended` set of lints are enabled by default.

 For existing apps or packages, you can enable these lints via: